tumblingprogrammer/blog_entries/setting-up-a-django-project-boilerplate.md

 {{ link to screenshot }}

+Let's commit and call our commitment `"finalize and test media and static file serving "`.

 {{ add note about images here or above [they are ignored by git ] }}